telpirion/MyHerodotus/DevelopmentLog.md

   _The app has been deployed [here](https://myherodotus-1025771077852.us-west1.run.app/)._

+- [x]  Instrument the application for Cloud Observability (Logging).

+  _I have instrumented the application for Cloud Logging._

-- []  Instrument the application to log to Cloud Observability.
+- []  Instrument the application for Cloud Observability (Monitoring).

 - [x] Persist model interactions into a Database.